thruthesky/centerx/README.v2.md

 ## Adding Custom Api Route

 - There are two ways of handling route.
-- First, you can create a route class under `routes` folder and add method.
+- Firstly, you can create a new route class under `routes` folder and add route method.
   For instance, if `/?route=app.version` is accessed, create `routes/app.route.php` and define `AppRoute` class, then add `version` method in it.

+- Secondly, you can override an existing route or creaet a new route using `addRoute()` function.
+  - You may want to define(or override) a route with the `addRoute()` in `view/view-name/view-name.config.php` or in `view/view-name/view-name.function.php`.
-- Second, simple define a function of anywhere.
+  - Simply define a function of anywhere before loading `api.php` which calls and runs the route.
     For instance, if `/?route=app.version` is accessed, add a function to `addRoute()` function like below.

 ```php
 addRoute('app.version', function($in) {
     return ['version' => 'app version 12345 !!!'];